mfornace/nupack-docs-dev/sources/design.md

 ### Library

-A library constraint forces a concatenated list of domains to have sequences drawn from a concatenated list of libraries.
+A [library constraint](definitions.md#hard-constraints) forces a concatenated list of domains to have sequences drawn from a concatenated list of libraries.
 Each library contains a set of alternative sequences of equal length.
-The `Library` constraint is specified in two steps.
-First, define one or more libraries of alternative sequences of uniform length.
-Second, specify a list of domains for concatentation and a list of libraries for concatenation.
-The sum of the length of the domains must equal the sum of the length of the libraries (where we define the length of a library to be the length of any of its elements):
+A `Library` constraint is specified in two steps:

+- First, define one or more libraries of alternative sequences of uniform length.
+- Second, specify a list of domains for concatentation and a list of libraries for concatenation.

+The sum of the length of the domains must equal the sum of the length of the libraries (where we define the length of a library to be the length of any of its elements).

 ```python
 a = Domain('N6', name='a')